Safeguarding children and families during the COVID-19 crisis

 - Advocate for social connection and interaction where safe and possible for families.
-Encourage families to think about how they can mitigate against staying indoors to continue to interact with others.
+Encourage families to think about how they can continue to interact with others safely.

 - Empower and enable families to safeguard children by sharing advice and information that they can use.
 For example, signposting to online safety resources or support with boundary setting.